 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Berlin, it will feel like home.

 IES Abroad Berlin housing gives you the unique experience of living with local residents throughout the city.
-Hosts may be single adults, single parents, families, or German university students.
+Hosts may be single adults, single parents, or families.
 Most housing is in apartments.

 Students typically prepare their own meals at home or dine in affordable student cafeterias or restaurants.
 Meals are not included in the program fee.